Shared Housing for Activist Communities

 Steps to create a coliving group within an activist community

-1. Advertise your shared housing plan and your mission on sites where your cause is discussed.
-Invite others to check out your profile and sign up for free with ICmatch.
+- Advertise your shared housing plan and your mission on sites where your cause is discussed.
+Ssign up for free with ICmatch and invite others to check out your profile.
 Create your core leadership team then post a group profile.

-2. See the resources section of the college housing page of ICmatch.org for details on finding and securing a small group residence.
+- See the resources section of the college housing page of ICmatch.org for a page of detailed description of how to find and secure a small group shared-rent residence.

-4. Use our search function and profile matching to find other values-aligned volunteers.
-Your volunteer events could serve as team building events where more recruits could be vetted and potentially create additional teams with co-housing.
+- Use our search function and profile matching to find values-aligned communitarians to coordinate efforts with.
+Your co-sponsored events could serve as team building where more recruits could be vetted.

 Examples